 Hello again!
 Welcome to our round-up of travel accessories, games, toys and other gadgets.
-What with the Easter holidays, this weekend’s UK Bank Holiday and the May school half term just around the corner, it feels as though the holidays are in full swing.
-So here are some items that are on our travel list for May – and some that we’ve been enjoying at home.
+What with the May school half term and the summer break just around the corner, it feels as though the holidays are in full swing.
+So here are some items that are on our travel list for May and June – and some that we’ve been enjoying at home.

 Denim tote bag by Hello Sunday

 When the first rays of warm sunshine appeared over Easter, the beautiful weather prompted me to dig out my straw hat collection.
 You can’t be too prepared, eh?
 And so I was super-pleased when the lovely people at Hello Sunday sent me a denim tote bag.
 It’s perfect for carrying round the bits and bobs I need for a day out in the sunshine.

 I do love this bag.
 Its blue and white colour combination, and the ‘porthole’ design feature, remind me of the sea.
 It even has jaunty nautical stripes on the cotton lining.
 The leather straps are good quality.
 They’re slim, but they look as though they’d be strong enough to take the weight of all the spare clothes, kids’ toys and reading material I need for one of our family days out.
 But I might try and keep this chic bag for a morning when I get a chance to nip off by myself, to do a bit of work by the side of the lido, and go for a sneaky dip.
 Summer’s nearly here – yay!
 You can find the denim tote bag, along with lots of other nice goodies, on the Hello Sunday website.